Florida deaths rise to 47 amid struggle to recover from Ian

 More than 1,000 people were rescued from flooded areas along Florida’s southwestern coast alone, Daniel Hokanson, a four-star general and head of the National Guard, told The Associated Press while airborne to Florida.

 In Washington, the White House announced that President Joe Biden and first lady Jill Biden would travel to Florida on Wednesday.
-But a brief statement did not release any details of the planned visit to the state.
+But a brief statement did not release any details of the planned visit.

 The bridge to Pine Island, the largest barrier island off Florida’s Gulf Coast, was destroyed by the storm, leaving it accessible only by boat or air.
 The volunteer group Medic Corps, which responds to natural disasters worldwide with pilots, paramedics and doctors, went door-to-door asking residents if they wanted to be evacuated.